riverinme/Structure_Form_Finding_HH/readme.md

                       `"China", "JTG", "JTGD62 fpk1470", 7, 0.3, 2000,`
                       `["inner_up", "China", "JTG", "JTGD62 fpk1470", 7,`
                       `0.3, 1500],...)`
-        - 1st parameter, pre defined load patterns in Sap2000.
+        - 1st parameter, pre-defined load patterns in Sap2000.
         - 2nd to 5th parameters, Sap2000 material library parameters.
         - 6th parameter, section diameter of the frame object.
-            > Use circular rod to simulate everything for now...
+            > Use a circular rod to simulate everything for now...
         - 7th parameter, the **frame force density**.
-            - Since sap2000 involved, material properties thus are mandatory.
+            - Since sap2000 is involved, material properties thus are mandatory.
-            - By using group definition in SAP2000, different materials/force densities are support.
+            - By using group definition in SAP2000, different materials/force densities are supported.
 Just put group name and other special material properties in [].
     - Run
     `ll1 = a.force_density("w", False, tolerance=1e-9, remove=False)`
         - The first 2 parameters are useless.
         - If `remove=True`, tolerance can be larger, like 1e-4.
         - FYI, this method can return frame lengths.
-3. If you want to do form finding under structure self weight,
+3. If you want to do form-finding under structure self-weight,
     - just replace `"Pre_loading"` by `mass_assign(a.SapModel, "Pre_loading")`.